aaslinur/rsocsim_workshop_ipc/README.md

 have already installed the package, please uninstall and reinstall it.
 You can install `rsocsim` from source, which requires a compiler, or from a binary package.
 Choose the option that suits you best.
-For this workshop, we will use version 1.5.9 of `rsocsim`
+For this workshop, we will use version 1.5.9 of `rsocsim`.

 ### 1.1.1 Installation from source (requires a compiler)